Ghum Hai Kisikey Pyaar Meiin: Season 3

-At Neil and Tejaswini’s Gondhal ceremony, Mukta learns Neil and Ruturaj are cousins and warns Ruturaj to stay away.
-Leena doesn’t accept Tejaswini due to her own past heartbreak from Mohit.
+At Neil and Tejaswini's Gondhal ceremony, Mukta learns Neil and Ruturaj are cousins and warns Ruturaj to stay away.
+Leena doesn't accept Tejaswini due to her own past heartbreak from Mohit.
 Leena files a complaint against the Chavans and Juhi for replacing the bride.
 Tejaswini reveals the entire truth about Juhi and Neil's conversation in the hospital to the family, and they take back their complaint.
-Leena vows to remove Tejaswini from Neil’s life, while Ruturaj vows to win her back.
+Leena vows to remove Tejaswini from Neil's life, while Ruturaj vows to win her back.
 The entire family opposes Tejaswini becoming a singer, whereas Neil assures Tejaswini of his support.
-Later, when Neil is falsely accused of misconduct, Tejaswini proves his innocence and begins falling for him.
+Later, when Neil is falsely accused of misconduct, Tejaswini proves his innocence and begins to fall for him.
 Neil goes to a medical camp and is trapped in the landslide.
 The entire family learns about Tejaswini and Ruturaj's relationship, and they tell her to stay away from Neil.
 Despite the family's warnings, Tejaswini goes to Konkan to search for Neil.
 She finds Neil in an injured state and has him admitted to the hospital.
-Tejaswini confesses her feelings to Neil, but he tells her to go away from her life and breaks ties with her.
-Heartbroken, Tejaswini returns to her maternal home, only to be thrown out by Satish, leaving her completely alone.
+Tejaswini confesses her feelings to Neil, but he tells her to go away from her life and breaks all ties with her.
+Heartbroken, Tejaswini returns to her maternal home, only to be thrown out by Satish, leaving her alone.

 One month later, Neil recovers from his injuries and goes out to bring Tejaswini back.
-Savi, who was an IAS officer in Mumbai, willingly becomes an IPS officer and goes back to Nagpur, and is a reflection of Virat.
+Savi, who was an IAS officer in Mumbai, willingly becomes an IPS officer and returns to Nagpur, and is a reflection of Virat.
 Some members of the Thakkar family shift from Mumbai to Nagpur like Bhagyashree, Riddhi, Tara and her husband Aniket, along with Rajat, Kiaan II, and Sai, leaving the business and family friends.
-Bhagyashree is against Savi becoming an IPS officer because she had to shift to Nagpur because of her.
-Savi handles a bus murder case and is shocked to see Rajat’s dead body in the bus, and breaks down at his death.
+Bhagyashree opposes Savi becoming an IPS officer because she had to shift to Nagpur because of her.
+Savi handles a bus murder case and is shocked to see Rajat's corpse in the bus, and breaks down at his death.
 Savi also finds Tejaswini's dead body near Rajat.
-Neil is shattered upon seeing Tejaswini’s dead body.
+Neil is shattered upon seeing Tejaswini's dead body.
 The Thakkars, Pradhans, and Chavans are stunned by the tragedy.
-When the Pradhans question Tejaswini’s character, Neil defends her and reveals that Ruturaj was responsible for their misunderstandings and later on Ruturaj is thrown out.
+When the Pradhans question Tejaswini's character, Neil defends her and reveals that Ruturaj was responsible for their misunderstandings.
 Savi and Neil swear to prove that their spouses were innocent and were not involved in any affair.